-There are a small number of products or behaviors in my life that, in little ways, are life-changing.
+There are a small number of products in my life that, in little ways, are life-changing.
 These are them.

 Micro Four Thirds

-Micro Four Thirds is a camera + lens conector and system (like Canon EF or Fujifilm X).
-It's an open standard with many companies participating, although the de facto flagships are OM System (formerly Olympus) and Panasonic.
+Micro Four Thirds is a camera and lens conector.
+Unlike most proprietary systems, it's an open standard with many companies participating.
+The de facto flagships are OM System (formerly Olympus) and Panasonic.

 Its biggest advantage is its high

-Since I switched to micro 4/3 I can bring roughly 2x the gear per bag volume.
-Or put another way, I can travel with half the bag volume.
-For me this means a larger setup fits in a 20L backpack, a camera + couple lenses fits in a 6L sling, and a camera + lens squeezes into a 2L chest pouch.
+Since I switched to micro 4/3 I can fit my setup in ~half the space as before.
+That means a full-day setup in a 20L backpack, a camera + couple lenses in a 6L sling, or a camera + lens in a 2L chest pouch.

-As a noise-sensitive person whose major hobbies are mostly in front of computers, silence is important to me in a gaming machine.
+As a noise-sensitive person whose hobbies involve computers, silence is important to me in a gaming machine.
 Noctua makes giant, silent, brown fans.
 That's it.

 Once I got one I could never switch back.
-My next build was centered around the giant fan-based heatsink.
-That build in that exact state has been purring for six years now.
-I haven't even opened it up for cleaning in three.
+My build is centered around their obnoxiously large fanned heatsink, and has been purring for six years.
 I expect to reuse the same fans for my next build, whenever it is.